Sister City since 1973

-The Seattle-Tashkent Association, established in 1973, was the first US-Soviet sister city affiliation.
+The Seattle-Tashkent Sister City Association, established in 1973, was the first US-Soviet sister city affiliation.
 Over the years it has organized exchanges with school children and teachers, mountain climbers, physicians, chefs, lawyers, broadcasters, and folk dancers.
 In 1988 the association and Plowshares Peace Corps volunteers organized the entire Seattle community in the design and creation of the Seattle Peace Park in Tashkent.
 There is also a Tashkent park in Seattle's Capitol Hill neighborhood.
 The association maintains an active program with its many friends and organizations in Tashkent.
 In 1991 Uzbekistan became an independent, sovereign nation, and the country and Tashkent City have continued the long history and ongoing partnership with the City of Seattle and its sister city organization.